 By that time, however, Prince Louis Lucien’s health was failing.
 He went to stay with his niece in Fano, Italy, and died there of heart failure on 3 November 1891, less than five months after the marriage, and just three weeks after recognising his son Louis Clovis on 12 October 1891.
 His body was brought back to London and he was buried in Saint Mary’s Cemetery in Kensall Green.

 Louis Clovis of Stony Stratford was born Louis Clovis Richard on 11 February 1859.
-Although his parents were not married, he lived them in London.
-He trained as a railway engineer and was living in Gateshead in 1879 and Newcastle in 1881.
+Although his parents were not married, he lived with them in London.
+He trained as a railway engineer and he was living in Gateshead in 1879 and Newcastle in 1881.

-At some time around 1878-1883, Louis Clovis is said to have married Nita Gerald, an English actress who appeared in burlesque and pantomimes and who toured with theatre companies in Britain, Australia, and the US.
+At some time around 1878-1883, Louis Clovis is said to have married Nita Gerald, an English actress who appeared in burlesque and pantomimes and who toured with theatre companies in Britain, Australia and the US.

 Whether Louis and Nita ever married, they had three children, a daughter and two sons: Blossom Marguerite Gerald (or Lewis), born in 1878; Marcus Julian Gerald (or Lewis), born in 1880; and Valentine Clavering Gerald (or Clovis) (1883-1979).
-However, Louis abandoned Nina, and their children were raised by were raised by Mrs Harriet Bowerbank.
+However, Louis abandoned Nina, and their children were raised by Mrs Harriet Bowerbank.

 After leaving Nina and their children, Louis Clovis entered into two further marriages, although the legitimacy of each marriage has been questioned and there were no children in either case.